We get it: You're tired of the same old lettuce, tomato, cucumber and onion medley.

 A rich summer salad that's packed with nutrients, antioxidants and big flavor, this bowl combines spinach, mandarin oranges and strawberries with a delightfully bright dressing that's sure to please.

-According to Morgan Brod, RDN, the vitamin C in the strawberries could help increase the absorption of iron that's found in spinach.
-Cynthia Lanzillotto, RD, also notes that since vitamin C is an antioxidant, "it can act as a protector from molecules called free radicals, adding that "a diet with a variety of antioxidants has been associated with lower levels of cancer and increasing heart health."
+Also, vitamin C is an antioxidant so "it can act as a protector from molecules called free radicals," says Cynthia Lanzillotto, RD, adding that "a diet with a variety of antioxidants has been associated with lower levels of cancer and increased heart health."